Arthur Newnham: Cricket

 As a cricketer, Newnham was considered by Wisden to be a player who "would have made a big name in English cricket" if he had not been serving overseas.
 He played primarily as a fast bowler and took 60 wickets in 23 first-class matches including four five-wicket hauls.
 He made his first-class cricket debut for Gloucestershire in 1887, taking three wickets on debut against Kent at Blackheath.
-He played five matches for the side in each of the 1887 and 1888 seasons and appeared for the Gentlemen against the Players at The Oval in 1887 and at Lord's for the Gentlemen of England against the touring Australians the following season.
+He played five matches for the team in each of the 1887 and 1888 seasons and appeared for the Gentlemen against the Players at The Oval in 1887 and at Lord's for the Gentlemen of England against the touring Australians the following season.

 While he was in India, Newnham played regularly for Bombay Gymkhana and for services teams.
-Wisden considered that "for many years he was prominent in cricket abroad", and he played matches which are considered first-class for Europeans in the Bombay Presidency tournament and for Bombay against a touring side led by Lord Hawke.
+Wisden considered that "for many years he was prominent in cricket abroad", and he played matches which are considered first-class for Europeans in the Bombay Presidency tournament and for Bombay against a touring team led by Lord Hawke.
 He made six further first-class appearances for Gloucestershire 1894 whilst in Britain.